PHASE 3 OF 7

 The Lego Method

 Don't try to validate the whole idea at once.
-Build small, tested building blocks — like Legos — and snap them together into a winning project.
+Build small, tested building blocks, just like Legos, and snap them together into a winning project.

-The biggest mistake teams make is trying to build the entire project in one shot, then discovering at hour 18 that a critical API doesn't work the way they assumed.
-The fix is simple: validate one piece at a time, in isolation.
-Make each block solid.
-Then combine them — and the project assembles itself.
+The biggest mistake teams make: building the entire project in one shot, then discovering at hour 18 that a critical API doesn't work as assumed.
+The fix: validate one piece at a time, in isolation.
+Make each block solid, and the project assembles itself.

 ISOLATE